dyco-uparis/DyCo/MKIDS.md

 layout: hidden_page
 title: MKIDS
 ---
-This work has been developped by Maxime Massoudzadegan (massoudzadegan.maxime@gmail.com), in collaboration with Michel Piat (APC, UMR 7164) and Faouzi Boussaha (GEPI, UMR 8111)
+This work has been developped in collaboration Maxime Massoudzadegan (massoudzadegan.maxime@gmail.com), in collaboration with Michel Piat (APC, UMR 7164) and Faouzi Boussaha (GEPI, UMR 8111)